IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

 This example demonstrates how to integrate [UID2 with Prebid.js using client-server integration](https://unifiedid.com/docs/guides/integration-prebid-client-server), where UID2 tokens are generated on the server side and passed to Prebid for use in header bidding auctions.

-For the client-side Prebid.js integration example, see [../client-side](../client-side).

 > **NOTE:** While the server side of this example is implemented in JavaScript using Node.js, it is not a requirement.
 You can use any technology of your choice and refer to this example for illustration of the functionality that needs to be implemented.

 ## Run with Docker (Recommended)